DoomPtrl/LAIDD_EOGC/readme.md

-# LAIDD Mentoring Project — Early-Onset Gastric Cancer Multi-omics
+# LAIDD Mentoring Project - Early-Onset Gastric Cancer Multi-omics

-This repository houses the code and processed artefacts from the LAIDD mentoring project focused on multi-omics characterisation of early-onset gastric cancer (EOGC).
-Our work spans:
+This repository contains the code and derived artefacts from the LAIDD mentoring project on early-onset gastric cancer (EOGC).
+The work spans:

-1. Reproducing figures from **Mun et al., 2019** (*Proteogenomic Characterization of Human Early-Onset Gastric Cancer*).
+1. Reproducing the analyses and figures from Mun et al., 2019 (*Proteogenomic Characterization of Human Early-Onset Gastric Cancer*).
-2. Extending the study with **bulk and single-cell deconvolution** across TCGA STAD and our EOGC cohort.
+2. Extending the study with bulk and single-cell deconvolution that integrates TCGA STAD samples with our EOGC cohort.

-The repo has been reorganised to follow the life cycle of the analysis: ingest & QC raw data → reproduce published figures → perform new deconvolution experiments.
+The layout mirrors the analysis lifecycle: ingest and QC data, recreate published results, then run new deconvolution experiments.

 ---